mlengineershub/MNLI-MultiModel-Benchmark/README.md

    - Max features: 0.3, 0.5
    - TF-IDF max features: 5000, 10000

-2. **Bi-LSTM with Attention**: A bidirectional LSTM model with attention mechanism for better capturing the relationships between premise and hypothesis sentences.
+2. **Bi-LSTM**: A bidirectional LSTM model mechanism for better capturing the relationships between premise and hypothesis sentences.

 3. **Cascade Model**: A cascade approach that uses three specialized models:
    - A decision model (Md) to determine if a sample is entailment or contradiction